databricks/delta-live-tables-notebooks/cdc-from-snapshot-demo/README.md

 databricks bundle run dlt_snapshot_ingestion_pattern1_job --target development-uc databricks bundle run dlt_snapshot_ingestion_pattern2_job --target development-uc
 ```
+**Note**: For Pattern 2, snapshots are generated at hour granularity.
+So, you'll need to run the job hourly.
+If you run the job multiple times in the same hour, you'll essentially overwrite the same snapshot.
+To generate a new snapshot, you'll need to wait for the next hour to start.
+You could also modify the job settings to run it hourly.

 To view the Job runs, you can go to your Databricks workspace and go to `Workflow` and `Job runs`.
 You can further filter the job runs by clicking on `Only my job runs` and you should see the job your runs as shown below.